 Dauria is a highland region and many rivers flow out across the border.
-These rivers are of high ecological value and support globally important natural heritage sites: the Selenge River - the main source of Lake Baikal, the Onon- the largest tributary of the Amur River, the Ulz draining into Torey Lakes comprising the World heritage site "Landscapes of Dauria" and the Kherlen flowing into the Dalai Lake Ramsar Wetland.
+These rivers are of high ecological value and support globally important natural heritage sites: the Selenge River - the main source of Lake Baikal, the Onon- the largest tributary of the Amur River, the Ulz draining into Torey Lakes and the Kherlen flowing into the Dalai Lake Ramsar Wetland.
 Together these unique transboundary rivers, however small, are supporting tremendous globally-important biodiversity values and the ecological balance of Mongolia and adjacent countries.